sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 DPUs are internally connected to the NPU via PCI-E bridge.
 Below is the reboot sequence for rebooting a specific DPU:

-* Upon receiving a reboot CLI command to restart a particular DPU, the NPU transmits a gNOI Reboot API signal with reboot method set to ‘HALT’, instructing the DPU to terminate all services.
+* Upon receiving a [reboot](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/reboot) CLI command to restart a particular DPU, the NPU transmits a gNOI Reboot RPC signal with RebootMethod set to ‘HALT’, instructing the DPU to terminate all services.

-* Upon dispatching the Reboot API, the NPU issues the RebootStatus API to monitor whether the DPU has terminated all services except gNOI and database service, continuing until the timeout is reached.
-Once the DPU successfully terminates all services, it responds to the RebootStatus API with STATUS_SUCCESS and 'active' will be set to false in the RebootStatusResponse.
+* Upon dispatching the gNOI Reboot RPC, the NPU issues the gNOI RebootStatus RPC to monitor whether the DPU has terminated all services except gNOI and database service, continuing until the timeout is reached.
+Once the DPU successfully terminates all services, it responds to the gNOI RebootStatus RPC with STATUS_SUCCESS and 'active' will be set to false in the RebootStatusResponse.
 Until the services are terminated gracefully, 'active' will be '1' in the RebootStatusResponse.

 * Subsequently, the NPU detaches the DPU PCI with a vendor defined API.
 If a vendor specific API is not defined, detachment is done via sysfs